What We Know: Family Separation And 'Zero Tolerance' At The Border

 White House chief of staff John Kelly: Separating families is "a tough deterrent. ...
 The children will be taken care of — put into foster care or whatever.
 But the big point is they elected to come illegally into the United States and this is a technique that no one hopes will be used extensively or for very long."

-White House officials have repeatedly acknowledged that under that new policy, they separate all families who cross the border.
+White House officials have repeatedly acknowledged that under that policy, they separate all families who cross the border.
 Sessions has described it as deterrence.

 U.S. Customs and Border Protection explains on its site and in a flyer that border-crossing families will be separated.

-The policy is unique to the Trump administration.
+The policy was unique to the Trump administration.
 Previous administrations did not, as a general principle, separate all families crossing the U.S. border illegally.
-And the current administration could choose to end this practice and release families together from detention at any time.

 What happens when families are separated?

-The process begins at a Border Patrol detention facility.
-But many details about what happens next — how children are taken from their parents and by whom — are unclear.
+The process begins at a Customs and Border Protection detention facility.
+But many details about what happens next — how children are taken from their parents and by whom — were unclear.

 According to the Texas Civil Rights Project, which has been able to speak with detained adults, multiple parents reported that they were separated from their children and not given any information about where their children would go.
 The organization also says that in some cases, the children were taken away under the pretense that they would be getting a bath.

-The Los Angeles Times spoke to unnamed Homeland Security officials who said parents are given information about the family separation process and that "accusations of surreptitious efforts to separate are completely false."
+The Los Angeles Times spoke to unnamed Homeland Security officials who said parents were given information about the family separation process and that "accusations of surreptitious efforts to separate are completely false."

 From the point of separation forward, the policy for treating the separated children appears to be the same as existing systems for detaining and housing unaccompanied immigrant children — designed for minors who cross the border alone.
-Those unaccompanied minors are generally older than the children affected by family separation.
+Those unaccompanied minors were generally older than the children affected by family separation.

-Where do the children go once they've been separated?
+Where have children gone once they've been separated?

 The answer varies over time.
-Children begin at Border Patrol facilities, are transferred to longer-term shelters and are supposed to eventually be placed with families or sponsors.
+Children begin at Customs and Border Protection facilities, are transferred to longer-term shelters and are supposed to eventually be placed with families or sponsors.
 Here's more about each step:

-Border Patrol facilities.
-If you've seen photos of children in what look like chain-link cages — whether unaccompanied minors in 2014 or separated children in 2018 — they are probably photos from a Border Patrol facility.
+Customs and Border Protection facilities.
+If you've seen photos of children in what look like chain-link cages — whether unaccompanied minors in 2014 or separated children in 2018 — they are probably photos from a Customs and Border Protection facility.

-Children usually are held here initially, but it is illegal to keep them for more than three days — these holding cells are not meant for long-term detainment.
+Children usually are held here initially, but it is illegal to keep them for more than three days — these holding cells are not meant for long-term detention.

 The Associated Press visited one site on Monday and described a "large, dark facility" with separate wings for children, adults and families: